JRGruhnert/R.O.A.D.P.F.M.D.A.I.P./README.md

 # Realization of a data pipeline for machine data acquisition in production
 Includes python and arduino files used to visualize sensor data.
 The collected data gets publised via the MQTT protocol.
-The server runs a python script that subscribes as client to the MQTT instance.
+The server runs bridge.py which subscribes to the MQTT instance.
 The data gets written to a local InfluxDB database.
 A Grafana instance is used to visualize the data over time by regulary pulling from the InfluxDB database.
+The setup of the InfluxDB and Grafana instance is not part of this repo.
+It is important to give a static ip to the raspberry pi.

 ## Setup
 Used Hardware and Software
 ### Hardware